 The Rams game was where it went from a theoretical possibility to a real potential outcome.
 Johnson piled up a yeoman’s 117 rushing yards and two touchdowns, in addition to 69 receiving yards and a receiving touchdown.
 The Titans throttled St. Louis, 47-7, and CJ2K could smell the records from there.

 Place Football Bets at BetMGM

 Football betting never sleeps at the BetMGM sportsbook.
-Throughout the season, you can bet online with updated NFL spreads, college football lines, and more.
-Don’t miss any sports betting opportunities at the best online sportsbook.
+Throughout the season, you can bet online with updated spreads, moneylines, prop bets, and more.

 Sign in to your account today — or, if you don’t have an account, sign up today with a sportsbook welcome bonus — to start betting.
 And don’t forget to check updated sportsbook bonuses and promos each day of the year.